-The “net cost” figure does include federal loans that have to paid back.
+The “net cost” figure does include federal loans that have to be paid back.
 This is affectionately called “self-help” aid.
-(We’ll come back to that later with an example.)

-In the interest of transparency and to encourage students to attend college who might be thrown off by the sticker price, the federal government has required every college and university to have a net price calculator.
+In the interest of transparency and to encourage students to attend college who might be thrown off by the sticker price, the federal government requires every college and university to have a net price calculator on their website.
 This requirement was included in the 2008 reauthorization of the Higher Education Act of 1965.

 The idea sounds great–a tool to show parents that a $50,000 list price college will actually cost them $30,000.
 However, the federal minimum calculator template does not provide enough detail to give an accurate estimate for most families.
 Plus, colleges are not required to adhere to a specific calculator formula.
 Luckily, many colleges have built upon the minimum calculator to create a more useful tool to incorporate things like household size, assets, or student merit in their factoring.

 The most helpful calculators ask for financial information in addition to questions that would estimate merit aid, numbers like GPA and ACT/SAT scores.
-Students can fill out these calculators anonymously and see what students like them paid at that university.
+Students can fill out these calculators anonymously and see what similar students paid at that university.